Platinum-Saber/Infinite-Stack/SEM-3/CS3043-Database Systems/Group Project/External Interface Requirements.md

 - **Email and SMS Notifications:** The system will send transactional alerts, OTPs (One-Time Passwords), and other notifications via email and SMS.
 These communications will follow standard formats like SMTP for emails and SMS gateways for text messages.
 - **API Communication:** The app will communicate with external APIs over RESTful services, using JSON or XML for data interchange.
 The APIs will be secured using OAuth or other authentication mechanisms.
 - **Data Synchronization:** Real-time data synchronization will be implemented between the client and server, ensuring that user actions (e.g., initiating a transfer) are reflected instantly across all devices.
-- **Security Protocols:** The system will use strong encryption algorithms (e.g., AES-256) for data at rest and in transit, and will adhere to industry standards like PCI DSS for handling payment information.
+- **Security Protocols:** The system will use strong encryption algorithms for data at rest and in transit, and will adhere to industry standards like PCI DSS for handling payment information.